Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning

 \section{Abstract}

 Self-supervised learning based on instance discrimination has shown remarkable progress.
-In particular, contrastive learning, which regards each image as well as its augmentations as a separate class, and pushes all other images away, has been proved effective for pretraining.
-However, contrasting two images that are \emph{de facto} similar in semantic space is hard for optimization and not applicable for general representations.
-In this paper, we tackle the representation inefficiency of contrastive learning and propose a hierarchical semantic alignment strategy via expanding the views generated by a single image to \textbf{Cross-samples and Multi-level} representation, and models the invariance to semantic similar images in a bottom-up way.
-This is achieved by extending the contrastive loss to allow for multiple positives per anchor, and explicitly pulling semantically similar images/patches together at the earlier layers as well as the last embedding space.
-In this way, we are able to learn feature representation that is more discriminative throughout different layers, which we find is beneficial for fast convergence.
-The hierarchical semantic aggregation strategy produces more discriminative representation on several unsupervised benchmarks.
-Notably, on ImageNet with ResNet-50 as backbone, we reach $76.4\%$ top-1 accuracy with linear evaluation using ResNet-50 as backbone, and \textbf{66.7\%} and \textbf{75.1\%$ top-1 accuracy with only 1\% and 10\% labels, respectively. \textbf{All these numbers set the new state-of-the-art.}
+In particular, contrastive learning, which regards each image as well as its augmentations as an individual class and tries to distinguish them from all other images, has been verified effective for representation learning.
+However, pushing away two images that are de facto similar is suboptimal for general representation.
+In this paper, we propose a hierarchical semantic alignment strategy via expanding the views generated by a single image to \textbf{Cross-samples and Multi-level} representation, and models the invariance to semantically similar images in a hierarchical way.
+This is achieved by extending the contrastive loss to allow for multiple positives per anchor, and explicitly pulling semantically similar images/patches together at different layers of the network.
+Our method, termed as CsMl, has the ability to integrate multi-level visual representations across samples in a robust way.
+CsMl is applicable to current contrastive learning based methods and consistently improves the performance.
+Notably, using the moco as an instantiation, CsMl achieves a \textbf{76.6\% }top-1 accuracy with linear evaluation using ResNet-50 as backbone, and \textbf{66.7\%} and \textbf{75.1\%} top-1 accuracy with only 1\% and 10\% labels, respectively. \textbf{All these numbers set the new state-of-the-art.}